Pilots Split Over FAA Chief's Claims On Boeing 737 Max Training

 "I can't really comment as to the training that they get overseas, but I know here in America ... we have not seen one data point saying that we had a performance or a maintenance issue with it," he says.

-Belton says that clean record is testament to rigorous U.S. standards.
+Belton says that clean record is a testament to rigorous U.S. standards.

 In most cases in the U.S., both the captain and the first officer — the copilot — need at least 1,500 hours of flight experience.
 Overseas, first officers might have as little as 250 hours.